 Criminal Injuries Compensation (CICA) Calculator

 By Stephen Moreau.
-Last Updated 23rd August 2023.
+Last Updated 12th September 2024.
+Welcome to our CICA calculator guide.
 If you have been injured in a crime of violence, then you may be able to claim criminal injury compensation through the Criminal Injuries Compensation Authority (CICA).
 The CICA are a government agency that awards compensation to those who have been criminally injured.

 For more advice on claiming for criminal injuries, you can speak to our advisors for free.
 They are available 24 hours a day, 7 days a week to answer your questions.
 You can get in touch with our team by: